 For example, different types of eye drops can be used for allergies, inflammation or auto-immunity.
 In very severe disease, sometimes a preparation of serum made from your own blood can be used to soothe the eye with great success, when all other treatments have failed.

-If there is a local cause, such as if the eye lid is too droopy, or if there are in-turning eye lashes scratching the eye surface, minor eyelid surgery can permanently fix the problem without the need for eye drops.
+If there is a local cause, such as if the eye lid is too droopy (also known as ectropion), or if there are in-turning eye lashes scratching the eye surface (or entropion), minor eyelid surgery can permanently fix the problem without the need for eye drops.
 Occasionally, a plug can be temporarily or permanently used to 'save' tears from draining away when there is an insufficiency of tears.
 Where there is local infection, antibiotic drops or lid scrubbing techniques can be used.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner